followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/calculateFilterExpression.md

 [note]

-To invoke the default behavior, call the **this.defaultCalculateFilterExpression(filterValue, selectedFilterOperation)** function and return its result.
+Call the **this.defaultCalculateFilterExpression(filterValue, selectedFilterOperation)** function and return its result to invoke the default behavior.

     <!--JavaScript-->$(function() {
         $("#treeListContainer").dxTreeList({